Metal Gear Solid 4: Guns of the Patriots: Plot

-Snake locates an Eastern-European resistance group, which happens to possess the comatose body of Big Boss, in order to heal Raiden.
-Its leader, Big Mama, is revealed to be EVA, and that she was the surrogate mother to Snake and Liquid through the cloning process.
-They move Big Boss' body by boat while Liquid's PMC soldiers attack decoys.
+Snake finds an Eastern European resistance group in Prague led by Big Mama (revealed as EVA, Snake and Liquid's surrogate mother).
+EVA reveals that after Operation Snake Eater (Note: As depicted in Metal Gear Solid 3: Snake Eater), Major Zero used the Philosophers' Legacy to form the Patriots—composed of Zero, EVA, Ocelot, Sigint, Para-Medic, and Big Boss—to fulfill The Boss’s will.
+Zero used Big Boss as an icon but, as Big Boss resented this, Zero initiated the Les Enfants Terrible project with Para-Medic and EVA to clone replacements (Snake and Liquid).
+Big Boss left to oppose Zero, forming Outer Heaven, starting a secret war over The Boss's will.
+Big Boss failed to stage a coup with FOXHOUND, defeated by Snake in Outer Heaven (Note: As depicted in Metal Gear) and Zanzibar Land (Note: as depicted in Metal Gear 2: Solid Snake).
+Zero then put him in a coma and secured the Patriots' control via the AIs: GW, TJ, AL, TR, and JD.
+She reveals to Snake that she is in possession of Big Boss's body, which they move by boat while Liquid's PMC soldiers attack decoys.

 Liquid captures the body and obtains the biometrics, intending to infiltrate the Patriots' system by using the repaired artificial intelligence (AI) core, GW, as a trojan.
-U.S. soldiers arrive to arrest Liquid, but he kills them after disabling their firearms.
-Big Boss' body is incinerated, and Snake saves EVA from the fire when she tries to save the body, but both are badly injured in the process.
+U.S. soldiers arrive to arrest Liquid, but he eliminates them after disabling their firearms.
+Big Boss's body is incinerated, and Snake saves EVA from the fire when she tries to save it, but both are badly injured in the process.
 Naomi leaves with Liquid, but Otacon tracks them.
 EVA seemingly dies from her injuries.

 Snake and Otacon learn that Liquid aims to destroy the Patriots' master AI with a nuclear strike, allowing GW to take control.
 A non-ID-tagged warhead is required from Metal Gear REX at Shadow Moses in Alaska.
-There, Snake is ambushed by Vamp, accompanied by Naomi; but Vamp is killed when his self-healing nanomachines are disabled via injection.
-Naomi reveals she has terminal cancer; and, overcome with guilt for her mistakes, she disables the nanomachines keeping her alive and dies.
+There, Snake is ambushed by Vamp, accompanied by Naomi, but he is killed when his self-healing nanomachines are disabled via injection.
+Naomi reveals that she has terminal cancer and, overcome with guilt for her mistakes, disables the nanomachines keeping her alive and dies.
 Snake and Raiden use REX to escape and fend off Liquid piloting a Metal Gear RAY.
 Liquid reveals Outer Haven, a modified Arsenal Gear.
 Raiden saves Snake from being crushed before the USS Missouri, captained by Mei Ling, arrives and forces Haven to retreat.